SarthakMakhija/Hystrix/readme.md

 HystrixSpikeCore has a dependency on MongoDB.
 Please ensure either - <br />
     1. Mongo is up and running <br />
-    2. Change the following properties if needed, <br />
+    2. Change the following properties in application.properties if needed, <br />
         <ul><li>
         spring.data.mongodb.host=localhost </li>
         <li>spring.data.mongodb.port=27017 </li>